 Of the 932 students who graduated in May, 875 of them attended the university with the assistance of financial aid.
 Donors who support scholarship at WPI make a life changing difference in the lives of our students.

 When you give to WPI, you help make a WPI education accessible to more bright, motivated students.
 You help WPI attract academic leaders and innovators who will prepare our graduates for anything the future holds.
 You support WPI’s physical campus and ensure it keeps pace with our forward-looking, award-winning educational model.
-And you support the potential ignited when creative, ambitious people have benefited from a WPI education.

 Take a look below at just a few of the ways your gifts made an impact this year.